Yizkor books

-Yizkor books are memorial books commemorating a Jewish community destroyed during the Holocaust.
+Yizkor books (יזכור־בּוך, plural: יזכור־בּיכער, Yizkor-bikher) are memorial books commemorating a Jewish community destroyed during the Holocaust.
 The books are published by former residents or landsmanshaft societies as remembrances of homes, people and ways of life lost during World War II.
 Yizkor books usually focus on a town but may include sections on neighboring smaller communities.

 Most of these books are written in Yiddish or Hebrew, some also include sections in English or other languages, depending on where they were published.

 Since the 1990s, many of these books, or sections of them have been translated into English, digitized, and made available online.

 History

 The publication of Yizkor books was one of the earliest ways in which the Holocaust was communally commemorated.
 A memorial book about the Jewish community of Łódź was produced in New York City in 1943.
 It was the first of more than 900 of this type that were subsequently published.
 More of these books began to appear in the mid to late 1940s and were usually published privately rather than by publishing companies.

 Voluntary societies and welfare services of the various European Jewish communities, called landsmanshaften, usually took the lead in publishing them for their members who shared a common regional origin, history and culture.